 - Apprenticeships, skills development and activities to support varied types of career development in making.

 - Sustainability of materials and practice and the circular economy.

-- Development of international maker projects and networks including activities in Mexico, Canada, Thailand, Afghanistan and India.
+- Development of international maker projects and networks including activities in Mexico, Canada, Thailand, Nepal and India.

 Board Members are also encouraged and supported to develop and lead their own projects to build on their own personal areas of interest.

 We draw on the collective knowledge of AAS Board Members to guide and inform our projects, so are looking for both experienced makers and those with less experience who are keen to learn, expand their networks and build their confidence working within a supportive craft organisation.

 - Acting in the best interests of AAS at all times.

 - Keeping up-to-date with the work of AAS and its mission.

 - Keeping up-to-date with best practice from the national and international craft sector.